 Basic structures of Tagalog with emphasis on listening comprehension, speaking reading and writing.
-Through directed drill and practice in class and in the Learning Resource Center, the student learns to communicate in correct Tagalog.
+Through directed drill and practice in class, the student learns to communicate in correct Tagalog.

 Prerequisite: TAG 101 with a C or better, equivalent placement test, or instructor's approval.